HGieselmann/HugoCreativeCoding/content/docs/05_Functions.md

 {{</expand>}}

 ### Randomness and Noise
 Noise and randomness are two key ingredients in creating generative art.
 They allow you to create ever evolving and always changing things.
-Depending on the depths of layering you create these will virtually never repeat.
+Depending on the depths of layering you create these will virtually never repeat. <br>
+Randomness will generate completely random values each time you call the method.
+Randomness has no concept of the previous value or any connection to it.
+All it knows about it the rage in which it is supposed to generate values.
+Noise is related to randomness as it returns different values over time.
+Yet these are not random, they have a pattern and will repeat over time.
+Noise is great, because it’s very flexible.
+You can configure it to throw values that seem almost random yet you can also return very smooth values.
+Here is a simple comparisson of the two:
+{{< figure src="/img/MethodCuboidsRandomNoiseComparisson.gif" title="Randomness and noise" width="75%">}}
 Yet they are also a major source of creating uninteresting and bland work.
 Especially Randomness.
 As a designer you want to have control over your work and it’s outcome.
 You want to transform the randomness to make use of it’s power and yet never bend to its rules. <br>
 Thus to understand the problems of Randomness lets create a bad example! - Random Color: <br>
 {{< figure src="/img/MethodShiftingRandomColor.gif" title="Random Color each Frame" width="75%">}}
 {{<expand>}}